C. Robert Cargill: Screenwriter

 Cargill, under the pseudonym of Kit Lesser, wrote a biopic about FBI agent William Hagmaier (played by Elijah Wood) and his relationship with serial killer Ted Bundy.
 "There have been a lot of movies and a lot of media made about Ted Bundy, and one of the things that bugged me a lot was that it's all kind of selling the myth of Ted Bundy and kind of glorifying him in a way," Cargill told Jordan Gass-Poore, the host of the horror-comedy podcast, Pod of Madness.
 "And the deeper you dig into the story you realize there's nothing to mystify here, there's nothing amazing about him."
 The film was released in 2021 as No Man of God.

 Derrickson's departure from directing Doctor Strange in the Multiverse of Madness led him to The Black Phone, a project he and Cargill had already planned on making.
 It is an adaptation of Joe Hill's short story of the same name.
 The film premiered at Fantastic Fest on September 25, 2021, and was theatrically released by Universal Pictures on June 24, 2022.
 It has grossed $157.2 million and received generally positive reviews from critics for its performances and faithfulness to the source material.
 It received praise from Joe Hill.
+In October 2023, the sequel was officially announced by Universal Pictures with a scheduled release date of June 27, 2025.
+The following month, it was reported that Hawke, Thames, McGraw, Davies and Mora would reprise their roles in the sequel.
+Derrickson and Cargill also returned to write the script.

 Cargill and Derrickson will also team up to write the script for The Outer Limits, a movie based on the influential 1960s television show of the same name.
 The film, produced by MGM, will be adapted from a single episode of the classic show, "Demon with a Glass Hand."

 Podcasts

-Cargill co-hosts the film podcast Junkfood Cinema with critic Brain Salisbury, and the writing advice podcast Write Along with author David Chen.
+Cargill co-hosts the film podcast Junkfood Cinema with critic Brian Salisbury, and the writing advice podcast Write Along with author David Chen.